 Ordinary Average Thoughts started out in February 2011 as my personal blog, but then morphed into the online home for my poetry, and then into my website.

-Since 2015, I have endeavored to write and post a new poem every day; for the most part, I have kept up this practice (though I admit it has become more difficult since finding regular employment a couple months back), as well as with the daily ‘love notes’ to the days of the week I started writing and posting back in October 2013.
+Since 2015, I have endeavored to write and post a new poem every day; for the most part, I have kept up this practice (though I admit it has become more difficult these last two or three months), as well as with the daily ‘love notes’ to the days of the week I started writing and posting back in October 2013.

 More recently, I have started posting a new featured image with each poem, since the thumbnail for the link when posted elsewhere defaults to a gross close-up of the PayPal donate button I started adding to my posts.
 (I want to give the folks the option to donate, not make it representative of the blog.)